Nexedi/re6stnet/README.rst

 - create large networks
 - give ipv6 addresses to machines with only ipv4 available

-Building an ipv4 network is also supported if you have software that does not support ipv6.
+Building an ipv4 network is also supported if one has software that does not support ipv6.

 How to pronounce `re6st`?
 Like `resist`.